cashapp/quiver/README.md

 The outcome of a suspended function is mapped into a second suspended fuction, as if the function were a functor.

+#### withRetries

+Allows suspended supplier functions to be retried until success or exhaustion.

 ### Validated

 #### ValidatedNel.attemptValidated